webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 Nodes
 *****

 A node is an object that represents a resource within Bcome.
 It can be navigated to using the CLI, or it can be interacted with programmatically.

-Exposed onto any node object - whether reached via CLI navigation, directly through keyed-access, or in custom code from a registry script - are in-built contextual methods provided by the framework (e.g. 'ssh', to access a virtual machine, or 'read' to interpret a Kubernetes secret in human readable form), or registry methods added by you in your framework implementation.
+Exposed onto any node object - whether reached via CLI navigation, directly through keyed-access, or in custom code from a registry script,  are the methods provided by the framework (provided by the menu) and any custom tasks added by you in your framework implementation (see :doc:`registry/overview`).

-Your installation's architecture is determined directly by how you declare your nodes in your networks.yml file.
-How you lay out your nodes will determine the interface the framework will generate for you.
+Your installation's architecture - its interface - is determined directly by how you declare your nodes in your networks.yml file.
+How you do this will determine the application the framework generates for you, and what shared behaviour is inherited by child nodes.

 .. note::

    If you don't have a networks.yml file yet, you will need to initialize your project.

-For project initialisation see: :doc:`getting-started/setting-up-your-project`.
+See: :doc:`getting-started/setting-up-your-project`.

 Nodes in your networks.yml configuration are declared via YAML (see: :doc:`../network/network-configuration-attributes`) in the following format: